-- E. The College prohibits the possession or use of explosive devices of any type on or off Campus.
-This includes, but is not limited to, fireworks or ammunition.
+- A. The College prohibits Students from storing or possessing weapons on Campus.
+Such weapons include, but are not limited to:

-- · aerosol mace, CN or CS
+- aerosol mace, CN or CS

 - ammunition or other similar

-blank items used for hunting or sport
+blank items used for hunting or

+sport

-- arrows
+- · arrows

 - batons

 - bb guns

-- · billy clubs
+- billy clubs

-- · blackjacks
+- blackjacks

 - blades over 4"

 - guns/pistols

 - bows

 - brass knuckles

 - crossbows

 - decorative

-- blades firearms
+- blades · firearms